 And let’s not forget the US itself, which has been cited as the second-largest Spanish-speaking country in the world.
 Merging with or acquiring businesses based in Spanish-speaking countries and territories could be a reality for your business, and it is important to contract Spanish to English legal translators who specialize in both M&A and in the Spanish specific to the country you are working with.

 But why is it so important to hire a specialized translator?
 Let’s take a look…

 Accuracy is non-negotiable

 Legal language is notoriously challenging for the average native speaker to get their heads around but, of course, when it comes to the translation of legal documents required for mergers and acquisitions, accuracy is crucial.
 One mistake, as seemingly insignificant as small as a misplaced comma, could cost you time and money.
-Take Oakland Dairy based in Maine, US, who had to pay out years of overtime wages to their lorry drivers because of the way commas were used in legislation governing overtime payments.
+Take Oakland Dairy based in Maine, US, who had to pay out years of overtime wages to their truck drivers because of the way commas were used in legislation governing overtime payments.

-Trained legal translators who are experienced in dealing with the documents involved in mergers and acquisitions, will know the related jargon and formats inside out.
-Contract one of these professionals and you will protect yourself from needless slip-ups.
+Trained legal translators, who are experienced in dealing with the documents involved in mergers and acquisitions, will know the related jargon and formats inside out.
+Contract one of these professionals, and you will protect yourself from needless slip-ups.

 Familiarity with local legal systems is vital

 A translator has three main areas of expertise: their linguistic knowledge of the languages they translate to and from; their specialist field of knowledge, which can be as specific as property law or the food and wine industry; and the culture of the country whose language they specialize in.
 Cultural issues are a part of every sector of translation and not taking these issues into account can cause many problems, but in legal translation, the stakes are higher than most.
 Legal systems differ from country to country and your translator needs to be knowledgeable about the systems of both countries involved in any merger.